N.Y. Attorney General Resigns After 4 Women Allege Physical Attacks

 Manning Barish left and returned to Schneiderman several times over the course of more than a year, according to what she told The New Yorker, although the violence continued.

 She links the abuse to drinking, as does the other woman named in the story, Selvaratnam, who says she also stayed in a relationship with Schneiderman for more than a year.
+Selvaratnam, who was born in Sri Lanka, says Schneiderman called her "brown slave" and made her say that she was his "property."

 She says he threatened more than once to kill her if she left him, although she didn't know whether to take the threats literally.
 She told the magazine, "He also told me he could have me followed and could tap my phone."

 The New Yorker says that both women told other people about the attacks during the relationships, and that those people have confirmed the details.